brunops/brunops.github.io/_posts/2013-09-07-day-12-dev-bootcamp.markdown

 Friday.
 I thought I knew something about <a target="_blank" href="http://en.wikipedia.org/wiki/Object-oriented_programming">OOP</a>, but each page of <a target="_blank" href="http://www.poodr.com/">POODR</a> just shows me how much I don't.
 Awesome.

 <blockquote>
-  <em>"Your design challenge is to manage dependencies so that each class has the fewest possible; a class should know just enough to do its job and not one thing more."</em>
+  <p>Your design challenge is to manage dependencies so that each class has the fewest possible; a class should know just enough to do its job and not one thing more.</p>
 </blockquote>

 Defining a Hash as the parameters of a method is a good way to remove the dependency of the knowing the number and order of arguments from the caller.